tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

 more difficult to distinguish between the effects of training variability on extrapolation specifically, as opposed to generalization more broadly.
-Of course, the nature of the constant training condition makes interpolation teseting impossible to implement, however future studies might compare a training regimes that each include at least 2 distinct items, but still differ in total amount of variability experienced, which would then allow groups to be compared in terms of
+Of course, the nature of the constant training condition makes interpolation testing impossible to implement, however future studies might compare a training regimes that each include at least 2 distinct items, but still differ in total amount of variability experienced, which would then allow groups to be compared in terms of